furkanuzmez/Developer-Notes-/checkListToKnow.md

 - [ ] Pattern Searching
 - [ ] Backtracking
 - [ ] **Divide and Conquer**

+- [ ] **Searching and Sorting**
+- [ ] Greedy Algorithms
+- [ ] Dynamic Programming
+- [ ] Pattern Searching
+- [ ] Backtracking
+- [ ] **Divide and Conquer**
+-          In divide and conquer approach, the problem in hand, is divided into smaller sub-problems and then each problem is solved independently.
+When we keep on dividing the subproblems into even smaller sub-problems, we may eventually reach a stage where no more division is possible.
+Those "atomic" smallest possible sub-problem (fractions) are solved.
+The solution of all sub-problems is finally merged in order to obtain the solution of an original problem.
+     ### Examples

+The following computer algorithms are based on  **divide-and-conquer**  programming approach −

+-   Merge Sort
+-   Quick Sort
+-   Binary Search
+-   Strassen's Matrix Multiplication
+-   Closest pair (points)

+There are various ways available to solve any computer problem, but the mentioned are a good example of divide and conquer approach

 - [ ] Graph Algoritms
 - [ ] Randomized Algorithms